 What can you do to help the bladder leakage?

 There is good evidence that after prostate removal, getting the pelvic floor muscles working well reduces both the severity of the leakage, and the length of time men experience it for.
 Pelvic health physios have extra skills and training to help with this.
 We can make sure that you are isolating these muscles and doing the exercises correctly, so that you get the best strength gains.
 It takes around three months of pelvic floor training to develop enough strength and function in the muscles to stop the bladder from leaking.

 We know that if you are able to see a physio prior to your surgery, the results are even better.
 You can learn how to do the exercises correctly and strengthen up the muscles so that you can begin immediately after the catheter is removed (usually about a week after surgery).
 The sooner you can start these exercises the better.

 Why see a pelvic floor physio?

-Getting a proper assessment means that you know that you are doing your exercises correctly.
-We can check your technique and will tailor the strengthening program based on what you can currently do.
-We are able to see you regularly to progress the exercises, and teach you how to use them in a functional way with your daily activities.
-We provide feedback and motivation, give advice on pad use and weaning from pads, as well as helping you return to physical exercise.
+Getting a proper assessment means you know you’re doing your exercises correctly.
+We can check your technique and tailor the strengthening program based on what you can currently do.
+We are able to see you regularly to progress the exercises, and teach you how to use the pelvic floor in a functional way with your daily activities.
+We provide feedback and motivation, and give advice on pad use and weaning from pads, as well as helping you return to physical exercise.

-If possible, we like to see you before the surgery so that we can teach you the exercises before you are dealing with recovering from the surgery and trying to cope with the leakage.
+If possible, we like to see you before the surgery so we can teach you the exercises before you are having to deal with recovery from the surgery, and trying to cope with the leakage.

 What can you do to help with erectile dysfunction?

-Pelvic health physiotherapists can also help you, both with pelvic floor training and advice on use of vacuum pumps.
+Your surgeon may offer medication to help with return of erections.
+Pelvic health physiotherapists can also help you, both with pelvic floor training and advice on penile rehabilitation.
+We can advise on use of vacuum pumps.
 Pumps enable erections to occur, and if used regularly can help prevent shortening and fibrosis, and help maintain good blood flow until normal function returns.